FluBBaOfWard/WSCpuTest/README.md

 It doesn't look like it's a simple INT1 as I couldn't get a test to work, it looks like it might be BRKS from NEC V25/V35 or at least that it switches the MD flag.
 This app doesn't test it, if someone can write a test that works please contact me.

 ### 0xF6,0xC8 / 0xF7,0xC8 (TEST)
-This doesn't seem to set flags or change registers.
+This doesn't seem to change flags or registers (1 cycle).

 ### 0xFE,0xD0 - 0xFE,0xF0
 Does the same as 0xFF variants (CALL, BRA & PUSH).